 - If all reasonable adjustments have been suggested and you are still unable to return to work.

 In these cases, it could be possible to enter into a negotiated exit from work.
-This would usually involve compensation being negotiated with your employer to provide you with a lump sum and a reference, on the agreement that you would not make any tribunal claim against your employer.
-We would advise you to take legal advice before taking this step to ensure you are able to put through a strong argument for a negotiated exit.
+This would usually involve compensation being negotiated with your employer to provide you with a lump sum and a reference on the agreement that you would not make any tribunal claim against your employer.
+We would advise you to take legal advice before taking this step to ensure you can put through a strong argument for a negotiated exit.
 If a settlement agreement was forthcoming, you should obtain legal advice before signing such a document.
 Your lawyer would also have to sign the agreement.

-If you are suffering from work-related stress that is causing you significant health problems, your doctor may sign you off work.
+If you are suffering from work-related stress causing you significant health problems, your doctor may sign you off work.

 How Long Can You Be Signed Off Work With Stress?